ashikeelahi3/sidebot-with-py/build_plan.md

 # Project Build Plan: Python Sidebot

 Here is a 10-step plan to build this Python Sidebot application from the ground up using Gemini LLM.
-You can follow the parent project
+You can follow the py-sidebot project

 ### Milestone 1: Project Scaffolding & Dependencies